Equine Assisted Counselling

 Horses are great counsellors.
-Equine assisted therapy is about the horse being part of the therapy session, alongside me.
-At our initial session, we can discuss if my horses would be of support to you in your individual counselling process.
+Equine assisted counselling is about the horse being part of the therapy session, alongside me, or I can work with you and your own horse.
+At our initial session, we can discuss if horses would be of support to you in your individual counselling process.

 The aftermath of the festive season.
 Tired decorations and wilting trees consigned to the recycling centre and exhaustion from the effort of keeping the peace between family members, or from travelling miles to see as many relatives as humanly possible.